Buoyancy models and equations of state

 ├── gravitational_acceleration: 1.3

-└── equation of state: LinearEquationOfState(thermal_expansion=0.000167, haline_contraction=0.00078)
+└── equation_of_state: LinearEquationOfState(thermal_expansion=0.000167, haline_contraction=0.00078)

-julia> model = NonhydrostaticModel(; grid, buoyancy=buoyancy, tracers=(:T, :S))
+julia> model = NonhydrostaticModel(; grid, buoyancy, tracers=(:T, :S))

 NonhydrostaticModel{CPU, RectilinearGrid}(time = 0 seconds, iteration = 0)